SQM2021/SQM2021.github.io/_pages/general-info/poster-session.md

 hide: false
 ---

-Poster Session will be held via Metaverse Session.
+Poster Session will be held via Metaverse System.

-How to participating the session will be posted later.
+How to participate in the session will be posted later.